aacebo/teams-sdk-js/samples/botbuilder/README.md

 # Samples: Bot Builder

-a bot that implements a Bot Builder Adapter.
+A bot that implements a Bot Builder Adapter.

 ## Run